 “I would hope the boys would come out with a vengeance,” the coach said.
 “They don't want to play like they did tonight in the first and third periods at home, and we hope to never see them play like that for the rest of the season.

-Page 2 of 2 - “This team was upset following last Saturday's shootout loss at home.
+“This team was upset following last Saturday's shootout loss at home.
 The last period they have to think about was tonight's third period, and it was utterly embarrassing.
 We get (forward Andrew) Courtney back tomorrow night, and maybe that will provide a needed spark.”

 Wichita's Thomas Klempa, Jesse Dudas, Matt Robinson, Jared Walker and Dudas (empty net) all scored in the third period.
 Missouri's Obi Aduba scored the Mavericks' final goal.